 Quick Facts on the Cemetery

-(Assembled by Justin Fair (abridged from larger presentation by Mr. Justin Fair, MCRP of Morgan State University):
+(Assembled by Justin Fair (abridged from larger presentation by Mr. Justin Fair, MCRP candidate at Morgan State University):

 ● Currently rests 43,000 Baltimoreans within 33.917 acres.
 Is an inactive burial ground, meaning that there are no more plots for sale for internment.